SURVANT-Cryp/DRIFT-COPY-PASTE-Poetics/README.md

 b.
 Hack on gathered words and phrases<br>
 c.
 Construct tercets out of the textual rubble<br>

-I am interested in how aleatory operations—like the cut-up technique—can spur the development of new ideas about mediated culture and communication.

 <i>a text-based dérive.<br>
 a glitch art process.<br>
 an oracle.<br></i>